|Did this page help you? Yes | No | Tell us about it...|

 See Also http://aws.amazon.com/cloudfront.

-A fully-managed service in the cloud that makes it easy to set up, manage, and scale a search solution for your website.
+A fully-managed service in the AWS cloud that makes it easy to set up, manage, and scale a search solution for your website or application.

 A web service that enables you to monitor and manage various metrics, and configure alarm actions based on data from those metrics.